magpiemodel/magpie/.github/pull_request_template.md

 ## Performance loss/gain from current default behavior

-- Add an image using plot from appResults and annotate accordingly
+- Add an image using plot from appResults and annotate accordingly.

-- %performance loss/gain = 100*Runtime from PR/Runtime from curren default
+- %performance loss/gain = 100*Runtime from PR/Runtime from current default from develop branch.

 ## Type of change

 - [ ] Bug fix (Change which fixes an issue).
-- [ ] New feature (non-breaking change which adds functionality).
+- [ ] New feature (Change which adds functionality).
 - [ ] Minor change (Change which does not modify core model code i.e., in /modules).
 - [ ] Major change (fix or feature that would change current model behavior).